macronix/tf-m-extras/partitions/external_trusted_secure_storage/docs/etss_readme.rst

    Block diagram of secure Flash framework with JEDEC security HAL.

-The secure Flash framework is subdivided into four parts: secure Flash API layer, JEDEC security HAL layer, vendor specific implementations layer and spi nor operations layer.
+The secure Flash framework is subdivided into three parts:

 - Secure Flash API layer